 The Laurinas, on the other hand, are not holding up well.
 They have grown very little and approximately 20-30% of the crops have died.
 The ones that haven’t grown well probably have to be replaced since they won’t be able to compete for nutrition against the other plants.

-All in all João, the agronomist, is very pleased with the development of Our Plot.
+All in all João Reis, the head agronomist at Daterra, is very pleased with the development of Our Plot.

 A project like this continuously evaluated and what seems to be a set back can prove to be an advantage in a later stage.
 The plot will grow and change with time to get closer to meet the criteria we initially stated when initiating the sustainable project.